 Adhesive capsulitis is commonly termed frozen shoulder.
 It is a condition causing strong pain and rigidity of the shoulder joint.
 Adhesive capsulitis can manifest as an acute pathology and/or progress to a chronic stage.

 Adhesive capsulitis is caused by chronic inflammation and thickening of the shoulder capsule with the formation of adhesions that render the shoulder rigid and painful.
 With the reduction of the capsule volume the movement of the shoulder is heavily reduced.
-When arising from a traumatic impact, adhesive capsulitis can be associated with bone fractures, lesion to the capsule, tendon injury and scar formation.
+When arising from traumatic injury, adhesive capsulitis can be associated with bone fractures, lesion to the capsule, tendon damage and scar formation.
 The condition can also develop due to excessive scar formation post-surgery to the shoulder.
 The exact pathophysiology remains unclear.

 A frozen shoulder normally progresses slowly.
-Three stages of the diseases have been identified, each one of the duration of several months:
+Three stages of the diseases have been identified, each one lasting several months: